The Financial Services Expertise Series: This training article is for financial professionals.

 We have a trucking company, and they have never been able before to have the technology in place that equates a driver hour to a billable hour.
 What do you think the drivers are going to do when they submit payroll?
 Do you think they are going to leave off the hours that they worked?

 No, what do people care about first?
-It is money in my pocket and compensation for my employees, every time.
+It is money in my pocket and compensation for the employees, every time.

 We have information, but accountants likely have an account receivables clerk that doesn’t submit the payroll.
 So these tend to be disconnected.
 Technology today allows us to share with our clients how a payroll hour is connected to a billable hour and that has meaning for their business.
 If we say, yesterday you paid 5 hours in payroll that did not get billed.
 This insight is something clients want to know.
 They want us to use the technology to give them meaning, meaningful reports, and meaningful advice.

 Technology helps people learn in two different ways, verbal and visual.
-Technology facilitates this accounting learning.
+Technology facilitates this accounting learning and coaching.
 Historically, we’d dumped data into excel spreadsheets and create reports and graphs through an exhaustive amount of time.
 Now, these steps are automated.
 But even with automated data collection and reporting, we must make it relevant to the client.
 Provide meaning in a visual and verbal way and customize it for each client.
-These personalized dashboards give them the information they need with the access to drill down into the data to find answers to their questions.
+These personalized dashboards give them the information they need with the access to drill down into the data to find answers to their questions, and it cuts out all the blah, blah, blah they don’t want to hear.

 3 – Clients Want Knowledge

 Clients are students, and they want to learn what we know.
 They want to see you and meet with you.
-They trust you, and they want to hear your message.
+They trust you, and they want to witness your thoughts about their business and to hear your message.
 Only conveying your message is not good enough.
 Whether in reports, dashboards, or technology, such as, “here is your technology bundle, do with it what you would a compilation report,” is not good enough anymore.
 Clients want to witness your knowledge and your thoughts.
 Work with your clients to create actions to help grow their business in a meaningful way that teaches them the knowledge on how to be successful.

 My partner Steve Gross and I operate in an advisory capacity, and can’t stand hiding behind technology.
 That’s where firms fail.
-With CPA.com, I teach a 2-day workshop called, Road Map To Profitably – Moving Your Client Accounting Services Package To The Cloud.
+With CPA.com, I teach a 2-day workshop called, Roadmap To Profitability – for Your Client Accounting Services Practive.
 A high number of the audience in those sessions had the mindset, “we just have to get onto a great technology.”
 The disruptive technology has us think we can do better but it’s a lot like a chef’s knife.
 It doesn’t matter which one you choose, you must have the experience of the entire restaurant to run it well.

 The technology is a way for us to convey our knowledge and expertise to the client.
 How do you grow vertically, how do you enhance your own knowledge?

 Usually, your clients know their business.
-In the last few years, I ask them what is meaningful to them and using the technology to provide reports that matter most.
-When our restaurant clients in our industry niche are overrun by the industry standards on food costs (should it be 26% or are they at 31%?), are they going to fail in two years if they continue that way?
-That’s what we want in front of them.
+In the last few years, I ask them what is meaningful to them and then use the technology to provide reports that matter most.
+When our restaurant clients in our industry niche are overrun by the industry standards on food costs (should it be 26% or are they at 31%?), and occupancy costs (should it be 5% or are they at 10%), are they going to fail in two years or run out of cash if they continue that way?
+That’s what we want in front of them to help them make better decisions.

 The heartbeat metrics of their business convey our expertise.
-When I meet with a potential restaurant client in the $2M space, I immediately know what services I can provide, usually what their issues are, how many Excel reports they have, their food costs, how their build-out is on their rent –their rent is not supported by their sales growth or how it is supported by their sales growth, and I’m enhancing my expertise in each one of those industries by using an advanced technology.
+When I meet with a potential restaurant client in the $2M space, I immediately know what services I can provide, usually what their issues are, how many Excel reports they have, their food costs, how their build-out is on their rent –maybe their rent is not supported by their sales growth or how it is supported by their sales growth, and I’m enhancing my expertise in each one of those industries by using an advanced technology.
 But we have to do it in a way where we are thinking about it, giving insight and presenting it to them.
 Having those soft skills are where we are going to grow as a profession.
+We must become trusted business advisors, not only bookkeepers.

 Most examples we’ve covered are with assumptions that the numbers are correct.
 What do you do when you find they are not?

-In the Road Map To Profitably – Moving Your Client Accounting Services Package To The Cloud 2-day workshop we teach with CPA.com knowing our target client.
+In the CPA.com Road Map To Profitability – Moving Your Client Accounting Services Package To The Cloud 2-day workshop we teach knowing our target client.

 Large Company Cleanup Project

 A target client that has a clean-up disaster, that needs a lot of help, doesn’t mean we can’t help them.
 We’d want to qualify and ensure the money is there to renovate the business before moving forward.
-We don’t simply want to do a cleanup, we ant to construct a whole new environment that will quickly and rapidly move the business forward.
-This is a separate engagement outside of the scope of our normal engagement letter for our monthly routine of accounting services.
-Our goal is to get them as quickly as possible to the monthly routine accounting services.
-It doesn’t mean they don’t always have special projects that we bill.
+We don’t simply want to do a cleanup, we want to construct a whole new environment that will quickly and rapidly move the business forward.
+This is a separate clean-up engagement outside of the scope of our normal engagement letter for our monthly routine of accounting services.
+Our goal is to get them up and running as quickly as possible to the monthly routine accounting services.
+It doesn’t mean they don’t always have special projects that we bill separately.

 Help clients get cleaned up and provide meaningful answers.
 Share your expertise and your knowledge as you help your clients.